-Maybe that moment when your partner is holding and looking at your baby and your eyes becomes teary as you never thought you could be happier.
+Maybe that moment when your partner is holding and looking at your baby and your eyes become teary as you never thought you could be happier.

-A newborn session is very emotional and that's why is a unique experience.
+A newborn session is very emotional, and that's why it is a unique experience.

-The sessions are baby-led so your baby won't be forced in any positions he doesn't like.
+The sessions are baby-led so your baby won't be forced into any positions he doesn't like.
 Actually is the baby who dictates how and when he's comfortable.

 A newborn session takes a little bit of time and patience.
 And of course, a lot of passion!

-I never rush any of my sessions, especially mums with newborns.
+I never rush any of my sessions, especially for mums with newborns.
 There is always plenty of time to nurse, feed, cuddle the baby in between shots.

 Usually, the session takes about 2-3 hours.
 I will allow all the time necessary to ensure we have beautiful images of your baby as well as some with mum & dad (and siblings if any).